Mark Antony: Civil war

-By the end of the year 49 BC, Caesar, already the ruler of Gaul, had captured Italy, Spain, Sicily, and Sardinia from Optimates control.
+By the end of the year 49 BC, Caesar, already the ruler of Gaul, had captured Italy, Spain, Sicily, and Sardinia from his enemies.
 In early 48 BC, he prepared to sail with seven legions to Greece to face Pompey.
 Caesar had entrusted the defense of Illyricum to Gaius Antonius, Antony's younger brother, and Publius Cornelius Dolabella.
 Pompey's forces, however, defeated them and assumed control of the Adriatic Sea along with it.
 Additionally, the two legions they commanded defected to Pompey.
 Without their fleet, Caesar lacked the necessary transport ships to cross into Greece with his seven legions.
 Instead, he sailed with only two and placed Antony in command of the remaining five at Brundisium with instructions to join him as soon as he was able.
 In early 48 BC, Lucius Scribonius Libo was given command of Pompey's fleet, comprising some fifty galleys.
 Moving off to Brundisium, he blockaded Antony.
 Antony, however, managed to trick Libo into pursuing some decoy ships, causing Libo's squadron to be trapped and attacked.
 Most of Libo's fleet managed to escape, but several of his ships were trapped and captured.
 With Libo gone, Antony joined Caesar in Greece by March 48 BC.

 During the Greek campaign, Plutarch records that Antony was Caesar's top general, and second only to him in reputation.
 Antony joined Caesar at the western Balkan Peninsula and besieged Pompey's larger army at Dyrrhachium.
 With food sources running low, Caesar, in July, ordered a nocturnal assault on Pompey's camp, but Pompey's larger forces pushed back the assault.
 Though an indecisive result, the victory was a tactical win for Pompey.
 Pompey, however, did not order a counterassault on Caesar's camp, allowing Caesar to retreat unhindered.
 Caesar would later remark the civil war would have ended that day if only Pompey had attacked him.
 Caesar managed to retreat to Thessaly, with Pompey in pursuit.

 Assuming a defensive position at the plain of Pharsalus, Caesar's army prepared for pitched battle with Pompey's, which outnumbered his own two to one.
-At the Battle of Pharsalus on 9 August 48 BC, Caesar commanded the right wing opposite Pompey while Antony commanded the left, indicating Antony's status as Caesar's top general.
+At the Battle of Pharsalus on 9 August 48 BC, Caesar commanded the right wing opposite Pompey while Antony commanded the left.
 The resulting battle was a decisive victory for Caesar.
 Though the civil war did not end at Pharsalus, the battle marked the pinnacle of Caesar's power and effectively ended the Republic.
-The battle gave Caesar a much needed boost in legitimacy, as prior to the battle much of the Roman world outside Italy supported Pompey and the Optimates as the legitimate government of Rome.
+The battle gave Caesar a much needed boost in legitimacy, as prior to the battle much of the Roman world outside Italy supported Pompey and the senators around him as the legitimate Roman government.
 After Pompey's defeat, most of the senate defected to Caesar, including many of the soldiers who had fought under Pompey.
 Pompey himself fled to Ptolemaic Egypt, but Pharaoh Ptolemy XIII Theos Philopator feared retribution from Caesar and had Pompey assassinated upon his arrival.